olegtarasov/FastText.NetWrapper/README.md

 Here we get default training arguments, supply a path to pretrained vectors file and adjust vector dimension accordingly.

-**Important!** Be sure to always check the dimension of your pretrained vectors!
+**❗ Important ❗** Be sure to always check the dimension of your pretrained vectors!
 Many vectors on the internet have dimension `300`, but default dimension for fastText supervised model training is `100`.

 ### Testing the model